AD1TYA-commits/coffee_vending_machine/README.md

-this is the my first project in python created using basic logics and etc.
+this was my first project in python created using basic logics and etc.